tkanhe/Write-Metadata-to-Flac-Music-Files/README.md

 # Write-Metadata-to-Flac-Music-Files

+> Target1: Support for MP3, M4A, MPC, OGG, OPUS etc.
+> Target2: Get Metadata from Deezer, Spotify etc.
+> ***Let me know if there is need for above improvements.***

 This script takes the metadata from https://itunes.apple.com.
 Following metadata is being added: Title, Artist, Album, Genre, Date, Cover.